 Total: 48:40.75 (34/37)

 I really enjoyed tonight’s event.
-My super husband did brilliantly, finishing in 3rd place in a time of 31:11.10!
+My super-husband did brilliantly, finishing in 3rd place in a time of 31:11.10!
 Awesome result, Stu!
-The TryTri lads work well to make each event a success and they also put in a lot of effort to make ech competitor feel valued.
-The aquathlons are reasonably priced, with chip timing for each event meaning that the results were online by the time that I arrived home, and there was also a bottle of water for each entrant.
+The TryTri lads work well to make each event a success and they also put in a lot of effort to make each competitor feel valued.
+The aquathlons are reasonably priced, with chip timing for each event meaning that the results were online by the time I arrived home, and there was also a bottle of water for each entrant.

 I now feel as well prepared as possible for Eastleigh Open Water Triathlon on Sunday.
 As usual, my aim is to finish, but I’m also hoping not to be last.
 My T2 is likely to be significantly faster than T1, and I’m hoping that my bike segment will compare favourably with others (probably more because of my fab Kuota Kharma than for my ability).

 Have you got any races coming up?
 Which discipline do you think you need to practise the most?